 How the river cut through the rising cliffs

-Kalambo Falls most certainly were known to people for hundreds of thousands of years – much longer than most other great waterfalls of the world.
+Kalambo Falls most certainly was known to people for hundreds of thousands of years – much longer than most other great waterfalls of the world.
 But the first white people saw these falls just one century ago – sometimes around 1913.

-This is not too surprising – Kalambo River is a comparatively small stream and the falls are hidden from accidental glimpse by a deep canyon below the falls and hilly terrain – above the falls.
+This is not too surprising – Kalambo River is a comparatively small stream and the falls are hidden from accidental glimpses by a deep canyon below the falls and hilly terrain – above the falls.

 Waterfalls of Kalambo River